mattcorr/mattcorr.github.io/_posts/2008-09-24-whanganui-canoe-trip.md

 When we first arrived at the hut, we had initially been rather angry towards the owner and his very poor decision to allow inexperienced canoeists on what ended up being a swollen river.
 But by the third day, we were just grateful to have survived it and just wanted to move on.

-We had not paid for the trip yet, and since he didn’t bring it up on the car ride back I didn’t push it.
+We had not paid for the trip yet and since he didn’t bring it up on the car ride back I didn’t push it.
 Besides, we needed that money to get a new sleeping bag for me and a head torch for Fem.

 ![The lodge where we stayed ](/assets/images/2008/09/img-0696-resize.jpg)